FinaritrAndrianiaina/finaritra.io/README.md

 # finaritra.io

-This repos is a fork of [colinhacks/devii](https://github.com/colinhacks/devii)
+This site is a fork of [colinhacks/devii](https://github.com/colinhacks/devii)